aspnetrun/run-aspnetcore/README.md

 * Extend with different database providers.
 * Extend for different downloader-processor-pipeline implementations which requested with different aproaches.
 * Use with hangfire, quartz schedular frameworks in order to schedule and use async functions.

+### Implemented Projects

+You can check real-world example of run-core web application.
+In this repository you will find full implementation of e-commerce real-world example. [run-core-sample]

 ## Authors